SplendidStrontium/splendidstrontium.github.io/_chapters/book0/chapter-18.md

 In front of a large cardboard cut-out, there stood a strange man.
 He was not old so much as he had become weathered.
 His skin was deeply wrinkled from a long life beneath the Yellow Sun, but still his long black hair shone in the light.

-*( "What does this say" ),* he asked his companion.
+<span class="tce-telepathy">( "What does this say" ),</span> he asked his companion.

 They had descended the boat at South Ferry together, but anyone who was really looking would have known they'd been traveling together for far longer than that.

 She smiled at him, because she loved him and his questions.

-*( "It says Caardvark" ),* she said. *( "It's a play with words — they put the word 'card' in front of 'aardvark' and mash them together — Card-vark — C-Aardvark" )*
+<span class="tce-telepathy">( "It says Caardvark" ),</span> she said. <span class="tce-telepathy">( "It's a play with words — they put the word 'card' in front of 'aardvark' and mash them together — Card-vark — C-Aardvark" )</span>

-Then she added sweetly, *( "It's supposed to be funny" )*
+Then she added sweetly, <span class="tce-telepathy">( "It's supposed to be funny" )</span>

 The man with the old skin was confused, but he did not sneer.
-He looked at the cartoon and asked, *( "And the clothing — Is that supposed to be funny too" )*
+He looked at the cartoon and asked, <span class="tce-telepathy">( "And the clothing — Is that supposed to be funny too" )</span>

 Daisy rolled her eyes in quiet delight.
 She took his hand in hers and tried to lead him away.

-*( "C'mon Ben — We could be here all day — but we really ought to get going" )*
+<span class="tce-telepathy">( "C'mon Ben — We could be here all day — but we really ought to get going" )</span>

 <hr class="break-major" />